mooreds/docs-1/get-started/quickstart.md

 ]
 ```

 Transposit introduces a few conveniences to SQL for working with JSON, including [EXPAND BY](references/sql-operations.md).
-If you want to extract the items in the values array to ...
-(TO DO: add real life result), you can use the `EXPAND BY` syntax.
+If you want to extract the items in the values array to be easier to manipulate and display later, you can use the `EXPAND BY` syntax.
 However, since `values` is a SQL keyword, it must be escaped  with backticks.

 Try expanding the results using something similar to the following: